-In 2007, the FDA approved raltegravir, the first agent in a class known as integrase strand transfer inhibitors, or INSTIs [65].
-Two additional integrase inhibitors, dolutegravir and elvitegravir, were approved by the FDA in 2013 and 2014, respectively [62; 66].

-These agents act by preventing the viral DNA from inserting into the host DNA, effectively limiting infection of additional cells and decreasing viral load [65].
+In 2007, the FDA approved raltegravir, the first agent in a class known as integrase strand transfer inhibitors, or INSTIs [59].
+Two additional integrase inhibitors, dolutegravir and elvitegravir, were approved by the FDA in 2013 and 2014, respectively [57; 60].
+These agents act by preventing the viral DNA from inserting into the host DNA, effectively limiting infection of additional cells and decreasing viral load [59].
 INSTIs are approved for use in combination with other antiretrovirals in treatment-experienced and treatment-naïve patients with evidence of HIV replication.
-In 2017, the FDA expanded use of raltegravir for treatment of HIV-1 in newborns from birth to four weeks of age [67].